(The second chapter of Akayama DanJay.)

 “That was a smooth launch, Princess,” said Charlie.

 Akayama leaned over Charlie to speak into the microphone.
 “Splendid, splendid, Princess!”
 The observatory-windows now also displayed the Zephyr’s point-of-view, which saw light-years into the distance by firing photons from its eyes and catching them when they bounced back.
 Zipping past stars, the Zephyr quickly came across stray Hurricane Planets intruding deeper than the rest.
-These red planets were grasping with hands, kicking with legs, dripping with tentacles, and watching in all directions with countless eyes.
-“Don’t slow down yet,” said Akayama.
+These red orbs were grasping with hands, kicking with legs, dripping with tentacles, and watching in all directions with countless eyes.
+Akayama pressed a button under her desk to begin recording the footage; she hypothesized the Hurricane’s jittery eye-movements were a form of communication which could be decoded.
+“Don’t slow down yet,” she said.
 “At top speed, anything smaller than Jupiter can be atomized manually.”
 Dakshi raised the Zephyr’s left fist like a boxer’s uppercut.
-In the chest, Lucia propelled the space-robot in a complicated curve, exploding through each Hurricane Planet as Bunjiro targeted them on a touchscreen in the head.
+Lucia propelled the space-robot in a complicated curve, exploding through each Hurricane Planet as Bunjiro targeted them on a touchscreen in the head.

 “Excellent question,” said Akayama.
 Behind her in the command-tower, the newest technicians took notes of her answer on their extra touchscreens.
 “Our current working theory is pain-aversion.
-The Hurricane would sooner have its portions extinguished immediately rather than suffer for any duration.
-Thankfully so!
-The Hurricane could eat the Milky Way in hours if it weren’t holding back.”
+The Hurricane would sooner have a tiny portion extinguished immediately rather than let a larger portion suffer for any duration.
+The tiny portions cannot object, of course, existing at the mercy of the larger ones.”

-When the Zephyr reached the galaxy’s third arm, it found an otherworldly nightmare.
+In the galaxy’s third arm, the Zephyr found an otherworldly nightmare.
 “My goodness.”
 Lucia covered her mouth, agape.
 Nothing could have prepared her.
 The sight nauseated even the most experienced aboard the moon-base.
-Countless Hurricane Planets were absorbing whole stars into their mass.
-The largest ones were dividing into equally countless copies of themselves to repeat the reproductive-cycle.
+Countless Hurricane Planets were eating whole stars or even each other.
+The largest ones spat out countless tiny copies of themselves to repeat the reproductive-cycle.

 “Don’t lose focus, Princess,” said Akayama.
 “The space-robot you’re piloting is a great and complicated tool.
 In the Zephyr’s chest, you control more than the main engines: our greatest weapon, the Super Heart Beam, depends on you.
 Using it to vaporize a collection of Hurricane Planets will drive the rest back outside the galaxy—but, it puts immense strain on the chest’s pilot.
 When Commander Bunjiro piloted the chest, he could fire the Super Heart Beam only once a week.
 I understand he’s taught you everything he knows.
 Are you prepared, Princess, or would you prefer holding back to melee-combat?”